SecurityAura/DE-TH-Aura/100DaysOfKQL/Day 89 - WmiPrvSE.exe Launching Command Executed Remotely.md

 #### Description

+DISCLAIMER: This command will only catch "reverse-shell"-like commands executed through WMI if they are wrapped in a cmd.exe (e.g.: cmd.exe /c whoami.exe > C:\Temp\wmi_whoami.txt)

 This query returns events WmiPrvSE.exe (Windows Management Instrumentation) launched a command executed remotely.

 The query below is a deeper dive on this bullet point from Day 51 query (therefore, refer to its description for what you're looking for here and how it can be (ab)used by threat actors):